cjbolt/EubosChess/README.md

 Move Overhead | Factor for this number of milliseconds on the clock each time a move must be made.
 This is useful for countering latency in internet games.

 ## Installation
-You can get a binary from the bin folder, alongside a batch file for running the Eubos engine in a GUI such as Arena.
+You can get a binary from the bin folder, alongside a batch file for running the Eubos engine in a GUI such as Arena or Cutechess.

 You must have installed either Java 8 or a later version of the JRE on the PC in order to run Eubos.
 I am currently running Eubos with Java 14 from https://adoptopenjdk.net/

+### Arena
 To install Eubos as a UCI engine in the popular Arena Chess GUI:

 1. From the MenuBar, Select Engines > Install New Engine